-There’s a lot of buzz in solar circles right now about batteries and other energy storage systems.
+There’s much buzz in solar circles about batteries and other energy storage systems right now.
 Now that solar has a solid foothold and businesses are realizing tangible savings, many business owners are looking for the next big breakthrough to extract even more savings from their solar investment.

 Energy storage is the missing link that brings the promise of solar full circle.
 By capturing the excess power your panels generate during the day, an energy storage system can provide emergency backup power, replace net metering, reduce demand charges, or -- depending on size -- allow your business to unplug from the grid entirely.

-There’s more development money flowing into energy storage technology than ever before, and there are compelling products available right now that can augment the capabilities of a commercial solar energy system in very compelling ways.
-More importantly, we are closer than ever to the off-grid “holy grail”, but like most new technologies, it’s important to separate marketing hype from reality.
+More development money is flowing into energy storage technology than ever before, and compelling products are available right now that can augment the capabilities of a commercial solar energy system in compelling ways.
+More importantly, we are closer than ever to the off-grid “holy grail,” but like most new technologies, it’s important to separate marketing hype from reality.

 While the topic of energy storage is much more complex than we can possibly explore in the context of a single blog post, here are a few things we think you should know about what you can expect to achieve with a reasonable investment in today’s best technologies.

-As our national energy grid continues to age and deal with ever-increasing demand & threats, more frequent and unpredictable power outages are a certainty.
-Businesses that already have solar installed are in a good position to weather the storm.
-Adding a small energy storage system take this to the next level by bringing security to a full 24-hour day.
-For much less money than a full off-grid system, an emergency backup system will power your most critical loads at night while the grid is down.
+As our national energy grid ages and deals with ever-increasing demand and threats, more frequent and unpredictable power outages are certain.
+Businesses already installed solar panels are in a good position to weather the storm.
+Adding a small energy storage system takes this to the next level by bringing security to a full 24-hour day.
+An emergency backup system will power your most critical loads at night while the grid is down for much less money than a full off-grid system.

 Hedge against dwindling net metering programs

-Many utilities are in the process of changing their net metering policies to reduce the amount they credit you for excess power.
-Many are even considering eliminating net metering credits all together.
-Adding energy storage allows you to avoid this inevitable switch by storing your excess energy rather than sending it back to the grid in exchange for dwindling net metering returns.
+Many utilities are changing their net metering policies to reduce the amount they credit you for excess power.
+Many are even considering eliminating net metering credits.
+Adding energy storage allows you to avoid this inevitable switch by storing excess energy rather than sending it back to the grid in exchange for dwindling net metering returns.

 Going off-grid is doable but still not for everyone